-Statistical evaluation of sampling results during the period covered by this update was discussed in the 2020 Annual Groundwater Monitoring and Corrective Action Report, dated January 2021.
-Based on this evaluation, the SSLs above the lithium GPS include MW-302, MW-303, MW-307, and MW-308.
-The SSLs above the molybdenum GPS include MW-302, MW-307, MW-308 and MW-312.
+Statistical evaluation of sampling results during the period covered by this update will be discussed in the 2021 Annual Groundwater Monitoring and Corrective Action Report, to be dated January 2022.
+Based on the April evaluation, the SSLs above the lithium GPS include MW-302, MW-304, MW-307, and MW-308.
+The SSLs above the molybdenum GPS include MW-302, MW-307, MW-307A, MW-308, and MW-312.
 The observed results are consistent with previous SSL determinations.